Bartvds/demo-travis-gh-pages/README.md

 ### Wrap it up

--	Fork the repos and send a PR if you have fixes or clarifications!
--	Leave a ticket if you encountered problems or have any feedback.
--	Share this guide with friends and share the fun.
 -	Feel awesome for setting up continuous integration!
+-	Send a PR if you have fixes or clarifications!
+-	Leave a ticket if you found problems or have feedback.
+-	Share this guide with friends and spread the fun.

 ## Security